-The test automation engineer, in this case the application developer, instruments the application code in order to enable effective and repetitive unit testing of the code before it is incorporated into the current build.
+Unit test: The test automation engineer, in this case the application developer, instruments the application code in order to enable effective and repetitive unit testing of the code before it is incorporated into the current build.
 There are several Agile development paradigms that incorporate this concept/process into their standard development cycle.

-The test automation engineer develops automated solutions to expedite testing.
+Function and system test: The test automation engineer develops automated solutions to expedite testing.
 This can take the form of tooling to increase the efficiency of test preparation and/or the creation of automated test cases.

-The test automation engineer develops and deploys automated solutions to expedite acceptance testing.
+Acceptance test: The test automation engineer develops and deploys automated solutions to expedite acceptance testing.
 In function and system test, the test engineer fulfils the same role, but it is in the context of the test organization.
 If automation tooling is deployed as part of acceptance testing, then the automation solution should be treated and tested as part of the system being deployed.

 For any given test phase, the objective of the test automation engineer is to put the power of automation into the hands of test designers/testers.
 The test engineer should deploy the simplest solution to meet the defined need.
 The objective is not to build the "best automation solution ever" but to effectively automate the testing effort.